 He would often sing the song when he toured prisons saying: “For the three minutes that song is going on, everybody is free.
 It just frees the spirit and frees the person.”

 Obama Amazing Grace

 Before he started singing the song he said: “This whole week, I’ve been reflecting on the idea of Grace”.
-The song, of course, has meanings of grace and was a fitting choice for Reverend Pinkney who Obama referred to him as kind and diligent.
-Check out Obama’s Amazing Grace moment below:
+The song has meanings of grace and was a fitting choice for Reverend Pinkney, who Obama referred to as a kind and diligent person.

 Amazing Grace Broadway Musical